+Economics 2148 is one of the second-year econometrics field classes.
 We will begin the class with a survey of the literature on identification using instrumental variables, taking the linear model as a point of departure.
 The linear model imposes strong restrictions on the heterogeneity of causal effects.
 Generalizing this model to allow for nonlinear and heterogeneous effects leads to a variety of approaches discussed in the literature, including a re-interpretation of classic estimands as LATE, bounds on objects such as the ATE that are not point identified, conditional moment restrictions, and control function approaches.

 The next part of class will cover some of the theoretical foundations of machine learning, including regularization and data-driven choice of tuning parameters.
 We will discuss in some detail the canonical normal means model.
 In this model, we will motivate shrinkage estimators in different ways, and will prove the famous result that shrinkage estimators can uniformly dominate conventional estimators.
 We will then move from normal means to function estimation using Gaussian process priors.
 We will show the equivalence of (empirical) Bayes estimation using such priors to penalized least squares regression with penalties corresponding to so-called reproducing kernel Hilbert space norms.
-The first half of 2148 concludes with some applications of Gaussian process priors to experimental design and to optimal taxation.
+This part of 2148 concludes with some applications of Gaussian process priors to experimental design and to optimal taxation.